irfanhakim-as/vtuber-icons/README.md

 ## About

-This repository is a collection of the VTuber-style logos various talented artists have made throughout the ongoing trend on Twitter.
+This repository is a collection of the VTuber-style logos various talented artists have made and posted throughout the ongoing trend on Twitter.

 ## Directory